LacyS6198/Module1_Project/README.md

  - Demographics, specifically preferences within the geographical areas that may affect outcomes, was not included.
 For example, whether plays are more popular in Great Britain than the United States.
  - Categorization of play topic was not inclded.
 For example, drama vs comedy.
  - Columns "staff_pick" or "spotlight" were not defined.
 Without defining what these columns represent, unable to determine whether they should be included within the analysis and/or could contribute to results.
  - Currency values were not standardized.
-Currency rates vary and skew the ability to compare goals.
+Currency rates vary and skew goal amount comparisons.
 For example, $10,000 GBP is not equal to $10,000 USD.

-- What are some other possible tables and/or graphs that we could create?
+### Other Possible Tables/Graphs